BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/README.md

 3. Click `Create`

 Remember to change the `DeploymentConfig` name or pod name, and the image you are going to use, you can also set up triggers for `DeploymentConfig`.
+***
+# Modification Synopsis to get BigGAN from Satori to OpenShift

+***
 # Project Proposal

 ## 1. Vision and Goals Of The Project:

-Atlas will serve as a bridge from existing bare-metal HPC clusters (example: Satori@MIT) to a native cloud environment for better resource utilization and price-efficiency.
-High-level goals of Atlas includes:
+Our project will serve as a bridge from existing bare-metal HPC clusters (example: Satori@MIT) to a native cloud environment for better resource utilization and price-efficiency.
+High-level goals include:
 - Survey existing MIT bare-metal workloads and containerize one of them.
 - Monitor and compare OpenShift workflows and bare-metal workflows.
 - Generate a report that portrays the pros/cons of migrating bare-metal workflow to OpenShift environment.